BBPRANEETH/Codsoft_Artificial_Intelligence/README.md

 Turn Management: Implement a loop to manage turns between the human player and the AI.

 6. Testing and Refinement : Test your AI against different scenarios, including winning, losing, and drawing games, to ensure it performs correctly.Refine your AI’s strategy and code based on testing results and performance observations.

+7. Alpha-beta Pruning: To optimize the search process, the AI can use alpha-beta pruning, which eliminates the need to explore certain parts of the game tree that are known to be irrelevant.
+This reduces the number of calculations required to find the best move.